 In principle, every member of the TU (TU employees and students) can log in to TUgitLab simply with the TUaccount password.
 By default, however, nobody can participate in non-public projects.
 This requires a so-called TUgitLab institute administrator to add this user to a group or a project owner to give this user the necessary rights to a project.
 TU employees are allowed to create a maximum of 10 projects in their private namespace, but this is not recommended and usually not necessary due to the possibility of groups.
 External users and students are always created as External in GitLab and thus have access only to projects where they have been explicitly added.
 Public projects can also be accessed directly without login.

 In principle, most features of the Enterprise Ultimate version are available.
-For implementation reasons, GitLab Pages, LFS and CI/CD features such as Container Registry or Shared Runners cannot be offered at this time.
-For more information on the GitLab features themselves, please see the GitLab online documentation, opens an external URL in a new window.
+For resource-related reasons, Container Registry and Shared Runners cannot be offered at present.
+For more information on the GitLab features themselves, please refer to the GitLab online documentation, opens an external URL in a new window.

 No, this would only be necessary if you want to apply for the function as TUgitLab institute administrator.

 When logging in for the first time, the e-mail address, display name and user name (derived from the e-mail address) are automatically entered in the profile.
 The user name cannot be changed and display name and mail address are always synchronized when you log in.
-For external users, a username is generated with which this person is assigned to the TUgitLab institute administrator in the online account management.
+For external users, a username is generated with which this person is assigned to the TUgitLab institute administrator in the online account management, opens an external URL in a new window.
 Please do not enter any additional sensitive information in your profile, as this information may be viewed by anonymous users in public projects.

-Before you apply for an account as TUgitLab institute administrator in the online account management, you should successfully log in to TUgitLab, opens an external URL in a new window at least once (otherwise the appropriate rights cannot be set for your GitLab user).
+Before you apply for an account as TUgitLab institute administrator in the online account management, opens an external URL in a new window, you should successfully log in to TUgitLab, opens an external URL in a new window at least once (otherwise the appropriate rights cannot be set for your GitLab user).
 The application must be released by your account release person and approved by TU.it.

 The TUgitLab institute administrator has the ability to create groups and assign specific permissions to other GitLab users within these groups.
 These authorization levels are inherited downwards in the hierarchy and thus enable a flexible rights structure and assignment for projects.
 Since some GitLab limits are lifted within the groups, the TUgitLab institute administrator has a relatively high level of responsibility for the moderate use of available resources by his or her project staff.
 In addition, he can also create external users, for which he is of course also responsible.
 It is recommended that this role is only applied for by people who are likely to be employed at the institute for a longer period of time, since a transfer of rights can be costly.